 - (a) The board of county commissioners of any county may establish and operate solid waste eollection and disposal-management services and solid waste management facilities in areas outside the corporate limits of a city.
-The board may by ordinance regulate the use of a disposal solid waste management service or a solid waste management facility provided by the county, the nature of the solid wastes disposed of in a facility, and the method of disposal.
-The board may contract with any eity, individual, or privately owned corporation person to collect and dispose of solid waste provide or operate a solid waste management service or a solid waste management facility in the area.
-Counties and cities may establish and operate joint collection and disposal solid waste management services or solid waste management facilities.
+The board may by ordinance regulate the use of a disposal-solid waste management service or a solid waste management facility provided by the county, the nature of the solid wastes disposed of in a facility, and the method of disposal.
+The board may contract with any eity, individual, or privately owned corporation-person to collect and dispose of solid waste provide or operate a solid waste management service or a solid waste management facility in the area.
+Counties and cities may establish and operate joint collection and disposal-solid waste management services or solid waste management facilities.
 A joint agreement shall be in writing and executed by the governing bodies of the participating units of local government. - (b) The board of county commissioners may impose a fee for the collection of solid waste. use of a solid waste management service.
 The fee may not exceed the costs of collection. be imposed only on those who use the service.

-The board of county commissioners may impose a fee for the availability of a solid waste management service provided by the county.
+The board of county commissioners may impose a fee for the availability of a solid waste management service provided by the county or its designee as provided in subsection (a) of this section.
 A fee for availability may be imposed on all improved property in the county that benefits from the availability of the service.
+A county may not impose an availability fee for a solid waste management service on improved property located within a city unless the county has a joint agreement with the city to provide the service.

-(b1) The board of county commissioners may impose a fee for the use of a disposal-solid waste management facility provided by the county.
+(b1) The board of county commissioners may impose a fee for the use of a disposal solid waste management facility provided by the county or its designee as provided in subsection (a) of this section.
 The fee for use may not exceed the cost of operating the facility and may be imposed only on those who use the facility.
 A county may not impose a fee for the use of a disposal facility on a city located in the county or a contractor or resident of the city unless the fee is based on a schedule that applies uniformly throughout the county.
+A county may not either directly or indirectly impose a fee for the use of a solid waste management facility on a city or a contractor of the city, or on a resident or property owner of the city that exceeds the fee charged to residents or property owners located in the county.